ivanFTG/AH-Assessment/README.md

 For maintaining a basic code quality I have used SwiftLint in the project.

+I have used SwiftTesting for creating the unit tests.

 ## External frameworks
 * SwiftlintPlugin added as Xcode package dependency

 ## Techdebt
 Please go to the [TECHDEBT document](TECHDEBT.md) to read missing implementations and fixes,